AdobeDocs/analytics-platform.en/help/getting-started/estimate-usage.md

    ![Events](assets/events-usage.png)

-1.
+1. do this

 ## Create a report in the CJA API {#api-report}

-Use the [CJA reporting API] to run a report on all your event data
+Use the [CJA reporting API](https://developer.adobe.com/cja-apis/docs/api/#tag/Reporting-API) to run a report on all your event data.